lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/21_tcpip.rst

 .. image:: img/software/21.2-1.png

-Processing： Open the “Super_Starter_Kit_for_ESP32_S3/Codes/MicroPytho n_Codes/21.2_TCP_as_Server/ sketchWiFi/sketchWiFi.pde”.
+Processing： Open the “Super_Starter_Kit_for_ESP32_S3/Codes/MicroPytho n_Codes/21.2_TCP_as_Server/sketchWiFi/Processing_wifi.pde”.
 Based on the message printed in "Shell", enter the correct IP address and port when processing, and click to establish a connection with ESP32-S3 to communicate.

 .. image:: img/software/21.2-2.png

-You can enter any information in the “Send Box” of sketchWiFi.
-Click “Send” and ESP32-S3 will print the received messages to “Shell” and send them back to sketchWiFi.
+You can enter any information in the “Send Box” of Processing_wifi.
+Click “Send” and ESP32-S3 will print the received messages to “Shell” and send them back to Processing_wifi.

 .. image:: img/software/21.2-3.png